 Brl: LOOK-AT-DATA <address>

+or

+Brl: LOOK-AT-DATA <symbol+displacement>

-enable the user to inspect and modify program/data locations, both on executable program files and on the results of a loading session before they are written onto such files.
-The contents of the location will be written on the terminal as a six-digit octal number, as a decimal number and as ASCII characters.
+enable you to inspect and modify program/data locations, both on executable program files and on the results of a loading session before they are written onto such files.
+If you use the symbol with the optional displacement, the symbol must be defined in the loader's table on beforehand, either as a result of previous loading or through use of the DEFINE command.

+The contents of the location will be written on the terminal as a sixdigit octal number, as a decimal number and as ASCII characters.
 If LOOK-AT-PROGRAM is used, the symbolic instructions will also be printed.